NationalAssociationOfRealtors/reso-api-oauth2-server/README.md

 The following parameters are found in the configuration file:

++ Admin Service

+  ADMIN_DOMAIN: The dns name of the the computer that will be running the Admin iinterface to the RESO OAuth2 Server.

+  ADMIN_PORT: The port that the Admin interface to the RESO OAuth2 Server will be listening on.

 + OAuth2 Service

-  LISTENING_DOMAIN: The dns name of the the computer that will be running the RESO OAuth2 Server.
+  EXTERNAL_DOMAIN: The dns name of the the computer that will be running the RESO OAuth2 Server.

-  LISTENING_PORT: The port that the RESO OAuth2 Server will be listening on.
+  EXTERNAL_PORT: The port that the RESO OAuth2 Server will be listening on.

 + White Label